dachiefjustice/railsgoat-cicd-lab/README.md

 Once `vagrant up` is done jump to the [lab walkthrough](docs/lab-walkthrough.md).

 # Lab Tips
-- If you want to run RailsGoat and access it directly from your browser:
+- Run RailsGoat and access it directly from your browser:
   1) Uncomment the line in the `Vagrantfile` that looks like `config.vm.network "forwarded_port", guest: 3002, host: 3002, host_ip: "127.0.0.1"`
   2) Run `vagrant reload`
   3) Create and run a Jenkins job from the [hold-open Jenkinsfile](sec-tests/hold-open/Jenkinsfile).